darsyn/ip/docs/03-overview.md

 # Overview

-IP addresses get automatically validated on creation through the static factory method.; if the IP address supplied is invalid an `InvalidIpAddressException` will be thrown.
+IP addresses get automatically validated on creation through the static factory method; if the IP address supplied is invalid an `InvalidIpAddressException` will be thrown.

 ```php